Are you wondering how to spend one day in Fukuoka? With first-hand knowledge of the sunniest city in Japan, this is

 The Tenjin shopping district left me a little cold – I am not an enthusiastic shopper – but it is a good place to pick up lunch.
 There are delis, cafes and restaurants to suit all tastes.

-I opted for eating a takeaway sandwich on a bench in Tenjin Central Park.
+I opted to eat a takeaway sandwich on a bench in Tenjin Central Park.

 AFTERNOON: KUSHIDA SHRINE, TOCHOJI TEMPLE & SHOFUKUJI